4GeeksAcademy/learn-in-public/TEACHERS_INSTRUCTIONS.md

-# Teachers' responsibilities on this project
+# Teacher's responsibilities on this project

 This project is called **Learn in Public** because the academy believes that learning in public is the most effective way to get a job.